lebgoodyear/RoAM/README.md

 # RoAM

-Package supporting the implementation of the Root/Additional Metric constructor.
+Package supporting the implementation of the Root/Additional Metric construction framework.

 Contains functions for constructing a RoAM and calculating RoAM values, weights and effect sample sizes.